-1. Since Martin-Löf's type theory, Nuprl and RTT have as aim to be a foundation of mathematics, one should have an interpretation of the most basic systems of logic: predicate logic (Pred) in RTT.
+- 1. Since Martin-Löf's type theory, Nuprl and RTT have as aim to be a foundation of mathematics, one should have an interpretation of the most basic systems of logic: predicate logic (Pred) in RTT.
 This would be nice and the advantages of relating RTT, PTSs and Nuprl would carry over to Pred as well.
-Moreover, one would get the following picture: Pred < RTT < Nuprl < PTSs.

-2. We have shown that Nuprl extends RTT (see 4 above).
-It would be nice to answer the question whether Nuprl is a conservative extension of RTT.
+Moreover, one would get the following picture: Pred < RTT < Nuprl < PTSs. - 2.
+We have shown that Nuprl extends RTT (see 4 above).
+It would be nice to answer whether Nuprl is a conservative extension of RTT.

 Questions 1 and 2 are very interesting and must be the subject of future research.
 We have thought about them and up to this stage, no clear answer has been found.
 Question 1 causes difficulties precisely because Russell's notion of substitution is different from substitution as is used in modern logic and type theory.
 We have come a long way at formalising in modern style Russell's ideas and theory.
 There is still work to be done in this field and we believe that this work might prove very useful to modern computer science.
+It may be the case for example that parallel computation may well benefit from Russell's substitution.
+These are issues we are investigating at the moment.